Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_12_WAF.md

 Operational excellence pillar:

 The first pillar is the Operational Excellence pillar.
 This pillar focuses on running and monitoring systems to deliver business value, and continually improving supporting processes and procedures.
+Key topics include:
-Key topics include managing and automating changes, responding to events, and defining standards to successfully manage daily operations.
+- managing and automating changes, responding to events, and defining standards to successfully manage daily operations.

 • Support development and run workloads effectively
 • Gain insight into workload operations